arahi7860/Bubble-Sort/readme.md

 ### Worst Case Complexity: O(n<sup>2</sup>)

 When the array is not sorted this sorting algorithm uses nested for loops to compare all items and sort them.
+This sorting algorithm performs poorly with large data sets or if the data set is in a reversed order.

 `array = [7,6,5,4,3,2,1]`

 ### Best Case Complexity: O(N)

-linear time on an already sorted array in the case that the code has been optimized.
+Bubble Sort can have near linear time on an already sorted array in the case that the code has been optimized.

 `array = [1,2,3,4,5,6,7]`